Revision Rhinoplasty in Denver, Colorado

 Many people who have undergone a rhinoplasty (nose job) by other plastic surgeons may be unhappy with the aesthetic and/or functional results of their procedure, and may seek additional surgery to correct their problem in order to achieve the results they desire.
-Dr. Bershof is a 5280 Top Doctor Revision Rhinoplasty and many patients are referred to him for this purpose.
+Dr. Bershof is a 5280 Top Doctor in Revision Rhinoplasty and many patients are referred to him for this purpose.
 Unsatisfactory results may occur as a result of a complicated condition, an inexperienced surgeon, or simply due to the patient's healing tendencies.
 The reported revision rate amongst plastic surgeons, excluding Dr. Bershof is as high as 20% (1 in 5), but this statistic is not true in Dr. Bershof’s practice.
 He rarely has to re-operate on his rhinoplasties, perhaps less than 1% and these revisions are always minor.

 Revision rhinoplasty, also known as secondary rhinoplasty, is a complicated procedure that is most successfully performed by a rhinoplasty specialist to reshape or re-size the nose after an initial procedure.

-Dr. Bershof is known for his rhinoplasty skills, an operation considered to be the most difficult of all the cosmetic surgeries.
+Practicing out of Denver, CO Dr. Bershof is known for his rhinoplasty skills, an operation considered to be the most difficult of all the cosmetic surgeries.
 Many plastic surgeons simply do not even perform rhinoplasties.
 Dr. Bershof often has patients referred to him who have had unsatisfactory results elsewhere, including referrals from other plastic surgeons.

 Some of the problems patients complain of after their initial rhinoplasty procedure include: